How does Timeular help Stacy never miss a billable hour?

 From the hours tracker app to the billing program

 All of the tasks Stacy needs to get done, she puts on a list in her Todoist account.
 In the next step, she prioritizes them.

 After that, she structures her day in time blocks on her calendar, based upon today’s items and the priorities of her list.

 She then tracks her activities during the day.
-Work for multiple clients, business activities and personal time are some of the sides of her Tracker.
+Work for multiple clients, business activities and personal time are some of the sides of her time tracking dice.
 If applicable, she uses #tags and @mentions to add project numbers and a detailed list of work products/activities to her time entries to make her billing process even smoother.

 “It’s important for me to track my time in order to bill accurately, and it’s very helpful to see how much time I devote to actual billable hours each day.
 It allows me to have a better idea of how productive I’ve been.”